MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 When the **Inspect** tool is active, as you hover over different parts of the rendered page while the **Elements** tool is open, the DOM tree automatically refreshes.

+For detailed walkthrough steps, navigate to [Using the Inspect tool to hover over the webpage to highlight the DOM and CSS](test-inspect-tool.md#using-the-inspect-tool-to-hover-over-the-webpage-to-highlight-the-dom-and-css).

 ## Checking for keyboard support by using the Tab and Enter keys

-For detailed walkthrough steps, see [Check for keyboard support by using the Tab and Enter keys](accy-test-tab-enter-keys.md).

 Not all users have a pointer or touch device, and not all users are able to see the web projects we create.
 This is why it is important that all our interfaces work at least with a keyboard.

 You can test this by using a keyboard to navigate the page, pressing **Tab** or **Shift+Tab** to jump from element to element.
 If you press **Tab** on the demo page, the first thing that receives focus is the **Search** form in the page header.
 Pressing **Enter** even allows you to submit the form, so that works, despite the label issue we discovered earlier when using the **Issues** tool.

+For detailed walkthrough steps, navigate to [Check for keyboard support by using the Tab and Enter keys](test-tab-enter-keys.md).

 When you press **Tab** instead of **Enter**, the next element that gets focus is the first **More** link in the content section of the page, as indicated by an outline.